AEC94/InterviewChallenge/README.md

 # Cook Unity assignment

-This exercise will provide an hypothetical overview of business models at CookUnity.
+This exercise will provide a hypothetical overview of business models at CookUnity.
 It's focused on the different actions our clients can take in the app.

 ## Map the relationship of our order and invoice tables above.
 Also note any potential issues in being able to join these tables reliably.